 potential to give to others like them the same support and care they have received.

-Through mentoring you will guide the bright, young minds that are the leaders of the future and therefore, contribute to the prevention of gangs, crime, drug abuse and teen pregnancy.
-The child you mentor will look to you for the guidance and wisdom that, supplied during their most impressionable years, will undoubtedly shape the adult he or she will become.
+Mentors guide bright young minds to develop the skills they will need to be the leaders of the future.
+The mentored child will look to you for the guidance and wisdom that, provided during his or her most impressionable years, will undoubtedly shape the adult he or she will become.

-This is your chance to be Superman, Wonder Woman, or the Incredible Hulk without the inconvenience of tights, leotards or green skin.
-As a mentor you will shine in your child’s eyes and know that the time you’ve spent together has not only added value and motivation to your life, but to his or hers as well.
-No form of flattery is greater or more meaningful than the adoration of a child.
-You’ll feel better about yourself in the process.
+This is your chance to be Superman, Wonder Woman, or the Incredible Hulk without the inconvenience of tights, leotards or green skin!
+As a mentor, the time you spend with your mentee not only adds value and motivation to his or her life, but also to yours.
+No form of flattery is greater than the adoration of a child.

-As a mentor, you will have the privilege of a child's inquisitive mind and fresh honesty, although a few bad moods or broody days will likely be thrown in the mix.
-You will assuredly forge a relationship that will supply plenty of smiles and laughter, but be genuine enough to endure tears, disappointments, and all the usual bumps along the path of adolescence.
+As a mentor, you will have the privilege of experiencing a child's inquisitive mind and fresh honesty, although a few bad moods or broody days will likely be thrown in the mix.
+Though the path may be bumpy and the road may be long, you will enjoy the great moments when you witness your mentee learn a new skill or experience something for the first time.

 Becoming a mentor will introduce you to other service-oriented members of the community.
 At information sessions, trainings and events you will have the opportunity to meet adults who share your passion and commitment to helping others.
 Some mentoring programs even offer group-based mentoring, where you will have greater opportunity to bond and share your mentoring experience with others.